 You keep 100% of your course.
 (Minus credit card transaction fee).

 Note on the graphic at the end of this post, it was created when Podia was named “Coach”, so keep that in mind when comparing the chart!

 If Podia is the new kid on the block, then Udemy is the veteran.
 Udemy is by far the largest online course creating platform with over 12 million students and more than 20,000 instructors.
 It may not be as flashy or as beautiful as some of the newer platforms, but with that many students roaming their marketplace, it’s safe to say their network is unmatched in the online course creating world.

 Udemy offers a simple, straightforward way to assemble content like PowerPoint slides, PDF documents, and videos into a coherent course experience.
 While you give up a lot of the customization options of other platforms, some consider the large marketplace access enough of a give and take.

 If someone comes to your course through Udemy’s marketing efforts, they take 50% of the enrollment fee.
 But if you bring them in yourself, you get 97% (Udemy has a 3% transaction fee).

 Did you find an online course platform that fits your needs?
 Make sure you take a look at all of them before you make up your mind.
 You want to make sure that the one you land on will be one you are happy with for a long time.

-What are some things you’re looking for in a course creating platform?
+What are some things you’re looking for in online course platforms?
 Let’s talk about it in the comments!

 Download this issue of Tradecraft as a PDF to read and reference at your own pace.